 Our Executive Director, Geoff Lowe, talks about how Infotools, Bulla Diary Foods and MDI Global explored a very specific question: What did you have for breakfast this morning?

 Mobile apps to keep track of things like food intake and exercise have become commonplace for consumers.
-So when one company wanted to know what people were eating for breakfast to prepare for a market expansion, a mobile diary app like this made good sense.
+So when one company wanted to know what people were eating for breakfast to prepare for market expansion, a mobile diary app like this made good sense.
 In fact, it made such good sense that using this approach brought in a huge amount of data for our partner, research agency MDI Global, and its client, Bulla Dairy Foods.